French Onion Gouda Stuffed Meatballs

 - Cut your Smoked Gouda cheese block into cubes.
 Stuff one piece inside your ground beef, enclose and form into meatballs.

 - Heat your cast iron skillet (paid link) to medium/high heat and brown your meatballs for 2 to 3 minutes each side.
 Remove from heat and place to the side.

 - Into the same skillet, add your chopped onions and cook until translucent.

-- In a small bowl, add beef stock, Worcestershire sauce, wine, corn starch, minced garlic, ground ginger, and whisk together.
+- In a small bowl, add beef stock, Worcestershire sauce, wine, corn starch, minced garlic, ground ginger, and whisk (paid link) together.
 Add your beef stock mixture to the skillet and cook until it begins to bubble.